-But how do you know which sake is sweet?
+But how do you know which sake is dry and which is sweet?
 The Nihonshu-do or SMV is an index that represents the sweetness or dryness of a sake.
 It’s sometimes labelled on the back of a bottle.
 Most sake falls between -10 (very sweet or luscious) and +10 (super dry with very little residual sugar).
 The index is the specific gravity of sugar relative to water but is fairly useless in isolation.
 There are other components that come into play, namely acidity, which can either increase or reduce your perception of sugar.
 Compare a lemon and Coca cola, they actually have the same acidity levels but the sugar in Coca Cola masks the acidity.
 So I don’t recommend using the SMV, if it’s even shown.
 Some bottles will have the word 甘口, meaning sweet and 辛口 meaning dry, which is obviously way more useful as they’re done the work for you.
 If you don’t see either of these words, speak to your server who can guide you.

 The final component is probably the most apparent, a chilled sake, right out of the fridge to reduce that heat on your palate.
 Although warming sake increases the sweetness, I recommend enjoying it chilled with spicy food.
 Between 7 and 12 degrees is fridge cold and this should do the job.